xavamedia/dept-contao-powertools-url-tracking-params-bundle/README.md

 # dept-contao-powertools-url-params-bundle

-This Contao extension stores url tracking params into the user session and provides the values via insert tags.
+This Contao bundle stores url tracking params into the user session and provides the values via insert tags.

 ## Valid tracking params